tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

 GO
 ```

-Let’s get mirroring by backing up the log on the principle so we can bring the mirror database in synch.
+Let's get mirroring by backing up the log on the principle so we can bring the mirror database in synch.
 This is always required to start mirroring.
-If we don’t restore the tail end of the log, mirroring will error on starting mirroring.
+If we don't restore the tail end of the log, mirroring will error on starting mirroring.

 Run a full backup of the principle.
 Since this is a new database in our lab, a full backup is required to start the full recovery process off.
 Once the full backup is completed, the log backup can follow.